picostack/picostack/docs/reference/reconfigure.md

 A Reconfigure is when Pico receives a commit in the [Configuration Repository](config-repo) and configures itself again at runtime.

-During a reconfigure, no new events are process.
+During a reconfigure, no new events are processed.
 Though, configuration does not take very long so it's unlikely any events will be received anyway.

 ## The Process